 We heard different views about workload during our stakeholder interviews.
 We heard both that the workload was too light and that it was appropriate given the number of councillors.

-Representative Stakeholder Comments on Councillor Workload8

-Workload is Light

-- We could probably reduce the size of council; with the current workload it would be manageable. - Given the size of our municipality, there are too many councillors, especially when compared to larger municipalities like Windsor.
+Representative Stakeholder Comments on Councillor Workload8 Workload is Light • We could probably reduce the size of council; with the current workload it would be manageable.

 8 We have edited some comments for clarity and brevity.